SourabhKarma/User_Management_System/README.md

 DO Read api_list.text to list all the apis

-*** In folder contains a  file  name drf.jpg that gives the database Diagram

 Key Features
+ Markup :

-Jwt authentication
+*Jwt authentication ,
-User Login and registration
+*User Login and registration ,
-Throttling
+*Throttling ,
-Rest Apis
+*Rest Apis ,
-cros headers
+*cros headers ,

 Note - For windows user use python for linux user use python3 while running the commands.( I have used linux (ubuntu) )